Protecting Your Transom

 boat along with momentum of the boat sliding backwards.
 Or say

 you or a friend is standing behind the boat.
-That person is crushed and
+That person is

 possibly dies.
 Does it make sense to have a safety chain at